 11 things you need to do on the Garda

-Allow a full day for this tour and be patient as the lines for the gondola are quite long.
+Set aside a full day for this tour and be patient as the lines for the gondola are quite long.

-You will receive a map of hiking and cycling routes at the information point.
-A one-way ticket from Malcesine to San Michele costs €6, and a return ticket costs €10.
-The cable car to the top costs around EUR 20 round trip
+You will receive a map of the hiking and cycling routes at the information point.
+A single ticket from Malcesine to San Michele costs €6, and a return ticket costs €10.
+The cable car to the top costs around €20 return.

 2. Enter Malcesine

-3. Rent a sailboat, a motorboat or go windsurfing
+3. Rent a sailboat, motorboat or windsurf

-It is worth adding that in the Trentino region, i.e. in the northernmost part of Garda, kitesurfing is strictly prohibited, but you can easily practice windsurfing, sailing, kayaking or SUP - all this equipment can be rented at the professional Sailing du Lac rental company , which has several branches in different towns on the Garda www.sailingdulac.com
+It is worth adding that in the Trentino region, i.e. in the northernmost part of Garda, kitesurfing is strictly prohibited, but you can easily practice windsurfing, sailing, kayaking or SUP - all this equipment can be rented from the professional Sailing du Lac rental company , which has several branches in different towns on Garda www.sailingdulac.com

-4. Go crazy at the Gardaland amusement park
+4. Go wild at Gardaland Amusement Park

 The park was founded in 1975 by Livio Furini, who, after visiting Disneyland in California, decided to build something similar in Italy.
 In recent years, the park has been renovated and new attractions have been added.